 Ania moved to the USA in 2000.
 She served as the Teaching Director of the first After School Kids (ASK) Community Bible Study program in California between 2009-.2014.

-Ania lives in Dana Point with her husband John and son Daniel.
+Ania lives in Dana Point with her husband and son.
 Ania is an active member of Union Church in San Clemente and enjoys traveling, gardening, baking, and creating book art for the CVCS Library.
 She has been serving CVCS students as the librarian since 2014.

 B.S.
 Nursing – Gdansk Medical Academy, Poland